Dreadrith/Unity-Localization/README.md

 ### Keeping the dependency

-If you’re keeping the dependency, open your package’s .json in your text editor of choice, and add `com.dreadscripts.localization` as one of the `vpmDependencies` like so.
+If you’re keeping the dependency, open your package’s .json in your text editor of choice, and add `com.dreadscripts.localization` as one of the `vpmDependencies`, as shown below.

 ![image](https://github.com/user-attachments/assets/47beaab2-bb84-4729-bf46-343e9e7d4e8c)